PrensesMTN/PrensesMTN/README.md

 ## About Me 👑

-- 🔭 I’m currently working on #100DaysOfCode challange
+- 🔭 I’m currently working on #stayalive challange
-- 🌱 I’m currently learning C and Assembly
+- 🌱 I’m currently learning ESPhome with ESP8266
 - 🌱 Assembly language kinda hard to learn but I will figure it out.
   #    🐇....
 ## 📫 How to reach me: